millerronen/timers/README.md

 2. Navigate to the project directory: `cd timers`
 3. Run the command: `docker-compose up -d --build` (you should have docker installed on your machine).
 4. Server should be running on **localhost:3000** (You can check health by browsing: [localhost:3000/ping)](http://localhost:3000/ping)
+5. To Log in into the MYSQL: mysql -h localhost -P 3306 --protocol=tcp -uroot -pletmein

 ## Usage